filecoin-project/boost-docs/tutorials/how-to-migrate-boost-v1-to-boost-v2.md

 It will output a progress bar, and also a log file with detailed migration information at `migrate-yugabyte.log`

+{% hint style="info" %}
+If you are deploying a single LID instance with multiple boost instances, you will need to repeat this step for each boost instance in the cluster.
+{% endhint %}

 **5. Run the `boostd-data` service**

 `boostd-data` is a data proxy service which abstracts the access to LID through an established interface.
 It makes it easier to secure the underlying database and not expose it. `boostd-data` listens to a websocket interface, which is the entrypoint which should be exposed to `boostd`, and`booster-http`